-- Then, wrap up your night by going to see a show at the Old Liberty Theater, also located on Main Ave (a short walk from Vinnie’s Pizza), a historic landmark built in 1946 by Red and Sue Hicks in memory of their son, Frank, who was killed in an accident during World War II.
+- Then, wrap up your night by going to see a show at the Old Liberty Theater, also located on Main Ave (a short walk from Vinnie’s Pizza).
+It is a historic landmark that was built in 1946 by Red and Sue Hicks in memory of their son, Frank, who was killed in an accident during WWII.
 Now serving as a coffee shop and theater, they showcase artists from around the world!
 Check out their schedule here for shows.

 ***Tip: Try out one new winery every Friday or Saturday to save money and have a fun experience at the end of the work week.